| |

 Leather Uppers | Price: $84 | Discount code: KELLY35 | Sizes: EU35 – 43 | Stack height: 6mm

 Ruby Leather offers barefoot shoes and sandals on Etsy.
-These also have softer, thinner leather strap and a sole with a total 6mm stack height.
+These also have thinner leather strap and a sole with a total 6mm stack height.
 These soles aren’t thick, but they’re still a little stiff.
 These run longer than the size chart.
 I originally ordered an EU38 which was much too long, so ended up sized down to an EU37.
 Ruby Barefoot also offers some customization in sizing and shape; you can message them about custom sizing.

 Use code KELLY35 for an extra 35% off.

-Bioworld Sandals
+Bioworld Vegan Sandals

 Vegan Leather Uppers | Price: $88 | Sizes: EU35 – 45

-Bioworld vegan barefoot sandals like Birkenstock
+Bioworld vegan barefoot sandals

 Shipping is about $30 to the US and returns are only accepted from EU countries.